 Permanent employees are entitled to take paid Personal Leave if the employee is absent from work as a result of his/her own sickness or injury ("sick leave"), or the employee is required to care for a member of the employee's household or immediate family ("carer's leave").

-Employees are entitled to accrue up to 12 days paid Personal Leave per year calculated upon hours of normal paid work completed (excluding overtime).
+Employees are entitled to accrue up to 10 days of paid Personal Leave per year based on a pro rata basis according to the hours worked.

 Additional Carers Leave